kaushikdey11493/Delta-DevOp/README.md

   * HTML
   * CSS
   * JavaScript

 2. Back-end :
   * JSP
   * Spring Web
   * Spring Boot
   * Spring Data JPA
   * Database MySQL & H2 ( Both used for development purpose )

+3. The project is temporarily hosted in Pivotal Web Services .

 Project description :

 In this project there are 4 levels of user :
   1. Customer : These are daily users , who will use this software to buy products .
 There are also login / registration operations for them .
   2. Administrator : This is the highest level of all users , using the system .
 He / she can maintain the system back-end users , maintain products , monitor on his employes , etc.